-THE ONLYES POWER IS NO POWER will be exhibited at VITRINE following its rst presentation at the 2017 Alberta Biennial of Contemporary Art, at The Walter Phillips Gallery, at the The Banff Centre for Arts and Creativity, June – September 2017.
+THE ONLYES POWER IS NO POWER is exhibited at VITRINE following its first presentation at The Banff Centre for Arts and Creativity, Canada, in the 2017 Alberta Biennial of Contemporary Art.
 Generously supported by The Canada Council for the Arts and The Alberta Foundation for the Arts.